joinpursuit/AC_4_Web/bridge/lessons/07_arrays_i.md

 // will log: false
 ```

 ### Array Variables as References

+Arrays are *objects*.
 Each array is like a container.
-In javascript,  even if two containers hold the same values, they are still not considered equal to each other.
+In JavaScript, even if two containers hold the same values, they are still not considered equal to each other.
 These containers are located somewhere in the computer's memory.
 A variable defined as an array holds the address in which the array is located.
 This means that if we have a variable `firstArr` and set another varaible `secondArr` to be equal to `firstArr`, they will both have the address for the same array.
 When we modify either `firstArr` or `secondArr`, the same array will be modified.

 ```js
 var firstArr = ['cat', 'dog', 'mouse']